fisher60/friendo-bot/README.md

 ```

 ## Dev Installation
 *You can use the above docker method to run in a dev environment or the following pipenv (if using pipenv
 the above environment variables must be added to the system).*

-1. `git clone -b "feature-branch-name" <url>` this repo
+1. `git clone -b "feature-branch-name" <url>` this repository.

-2. `pip install pipenv`
+2. `pip install pipenv` to install `pipenv`

-3. `pipenv sync` to install project dependencies.
+3. `pipenv sync --dev` to install project and development dependencies.

-4. `pipenv shell` to activate virtual environment
+4. `pipenv shell` to activate the virtual environment.

+5. `pipenv run pre-commit install` to install pre-commit hooks.

+5.1 `pipenv run pre-commit run --all-files` to run hooks for all files.

-5. run `python -m bot` to start the bot
+6. run `python -m bot` to start the bot.